 If you use the Personio career page, you need to enter the link to your legal notice into Personio.
-This will enable visitors to your career page to have access to all of the necessary information about your company and services, in accordance with legal requirements.
+This will enable visitors to your career page to have access to all the necessary information about your company and services, in accordance with legal requirements.
 You can enter the link to the legal notice via Settings > Career page > Link to the legal notice.

 Data Privacy Statement for Candidates

 You can save your candidate data privacy statement in several languages via Settings > Recruiting > Career page > Translations.
-Candidates must agree to this data privacy statement if they want to apply for a position using the application form provided by Personio.
+Candidates must agree to this data privacy statement if they want to apply for a job using the application form provided by Personio.
 You can find a template for the data privacy statement here.

 In addition to your personal data privacy statement, Personio, as the operator of your career page, automatically adds a data privacy statement for the processing of (personal) data.

 Please note that your data privacy statement should also include your deadline for anonymizing personal candidate data.